Ask anyone ‘What does LMS stand for?’ and only those in L&D will be able to tell you the answer.

 Gamification is the application of gaming mechanics to non-gaming environments.
 You can gamify your platform by doing the following:

-Social learning is a huge part of engagement.
+Social learning is a huge part of the engagement.
 In fact, the 70/20/10 model states that 20% of everything we learn is learnt socially.
 We encourage social learning with an array of tried and tested methods on our LMS.
 Some of these include:

 If you’ve ever had your clothes tailored, then you’ll know how great customisation feels!
 Customisation helps the training environment to resonate with the learner.
 This helps create meaningful learning experiences.